 Salicylate is used as an analgesic agent for the treatment of mild to moderate pain.
 Aspirin is used as an anti-inflammatory agent for the treatment of soft tissue and joint inflammation and vasculitides such as acute rheumatic fever and Kawasaki disease.
 The product is an antipyretic drug.
 Low-dose aspirin helps to prevent thrombosis.

 Acetylsalicylic acid is colorless or white in crystalline, powder, or granular form.
 The chemical is odorless and is soluble in water.
 Salicylate is available for ingestion as tablets, capsules, and liquids.
 Salicylate is also available for topical application, in creams or lotions.

 Salicylate ingestion continues to be a common cause of poisoning in children and adolescents.
 The prevalence of aspirin-containing analgesic products makes these agents, found in virtually every household, common sources of unintentional and suicidal ingestion.
-(See Etiology, Epidemiology, and Treatment.)
+(See Etiology and Epidemiology.)